googleapis/google-cloud-python/packages/google-cloud-logging/docs/usage.rst

 ------------------

 Metrics are counters of entries which match a given filter.
-They can be used within Stackdriver Monitoring to create charts and alerts.
+They can be used within Cloud Monitoring to create charts and alerts.

 List all metrics for a project: